Yellowwood State Forest

 In a return to the days of old, Yellowwood provides only traditional camping sites; no outlets or water hook-ups.
 Camping sites along with horsemen’s camping sites are centrally located in the forest around Yellowwood Lake.

 Horseback riding is allowed at Yellowwood State Forest on designated horse trails only.
 Individuals interested in horseback riding throughout the forest must provide their own horse.
+An annual horse use tag is required.

 Remember your binoculars!
 Within the forest’s 23,326 acres you’re sure to find one of the many species of birds native to Indiana.